Ngombo/wordcloudpdf/README.md

 * PyPDF2 => To extract all the text from the pdf file into a stream
 * numpy => Optional use, to create a shape (mask) for the wordcloud
 * PIL => to create a shape (mask) for the wordcloud
-* collections => Optional use in a check functionality that will print the top words list
+* collections => Optional use in a check functionality that will print the top-words list
 * langdetect => Optional use for future applicatins to enable different processing based on the detected language

 # Configuration